mozilla-mobile/mozilla-vpn-client/docs/building/android.md

 ## Building the Client (using Dev-Containers)

 1. You need Docker (or compatible) with the ability to run Linux/AMD64 images.
+Checkout the Setup Section in the [Dev-Container Wiki](https://github.com/mozilla-mobile/mozilla-vpn-client/wiki/dev-containers#setup)

 2. Make sure to run `npm install`